+Examples

-se Examples ossibility nterrogative only] How can you have forgotten again?
-I reminded you this morning! eduction are in the ffirmative form - I can only have been at the meeting for an hour but it felt like three - it was so boring. nly with words uch as 'only', You can't have been cold - it was 30° and you were wearing a coat.
-It can't have been easy with four young children and a full-time job - how did you manage? nterrogative only] eduction are in the ffirmative form - nly with words
+Can have Possibility [interrogative only] How can you have forgotten again?
+I reminded you this morning!
+Deduction I can only have been at the meeting for an [rare in the affirmative form - hour but it felt like three - it was so boring. only with words such as 'only', 'hardly' and 'never'.]
+You can't have been cold - it was 30° and you were wearing a coat.
+It can't have been easy with four young children and a full-time job - how did you manage?

 Could have Possibility in the past, present or future "Where was Lionel this morning - I couldn't find him?"
 "I'm not sure.
 He could have been in a meeting room."
 I could have gone to the US to work but I took a job in London instead.
 Thanks for your help last week - I couldn't have done it without you.
 He could have been a doctor now but he left university to travel round the world.
 I couldn't have worked today (if you'd asked me); I have an important appointment.
-The possibility of "What shall we do tomorrow?"
+"What shall we do tomorrow?"
 "Well, we could have gone cycling with everyone else - the weather forecast is great.
 But I still haven't fixed my bike so let's go for a walk instead."
-[It would have been possible if I'd fixed my bike.] things that didn't happen You could have started a fire when you left that cigarette there - you really should be more careful.
-Speculation about the past more careful.
-Unrealistic situations "Why isn't Antoinette here yet?"
+[It would have been possible The possibility of things that didn't if I'd fixed my bike.] happen You could have started a fire when you left that cigarette there - you really should be more careful.
+Speculation about the past Unrealistic situations "Why isn't Antoinette here yet?"
 "I don't know but she could have decided to go to lunch with the client she was visiting this morning."
 We had a great time in Italy; I could have stayed there forever.
 With 'I wish' l couldn't have worked for your last boss - he was far too demanding.
 As 'would be able to' I wish we could have had a meeting last week; the problem is just getting worse. in conditional sentences If you'd asked me, I could have helped you.
 Reproach You could have reminded me about the meeting!
 I was 10 minutes late.

 Should have Advice in retrospect You should have gone by train.
 You shouldn't have married him.
-The best or right thing to have done We should have discussed this with the client before making a decision. in the past - maybe some regret Should I have ordered some more of these?
+The best or right thing to have done in the past - maybe We should have discussed this with the client before making a decision. some regret Should I have ordered some more of these?
 I shouldn't have shouted at you earlier - I'm really sorry.
 Expectation She worked hard and she should have passed her exam - I don't know why she didn't.
 It should have been delivered yesterday - I'm not happy with their service.
 Deduction He should have finished lunch by now - I'll try calling him again.
 Don't worry.
 It's not too late to change the order - they shouldn't have dispatched it yet.
 Regret in the present I should have been at home now but I'm still stuck at work.
 Opinion - more "Do you think the food here will be OK?"
 "Mmm, I should have thought so.
 Let's try it." tentative than 'think' I shouldn't have thought it would rain today.
 Ought to have [rare in negative and Advice in retrospect [less common than should have] You ought to have gone by train. interrogative] The best or right thing to do He ought to have worn a helmet.
 Expectation They ought to have arrived by now.